apache/ofbiz-plugins/birt/documents/Creating reports.md

 # Report creation - Admin/Super-User #

 ## Introduction ##
+>Note: this feature will be officially available with the R17.12 branch first release

 A flexible report is an OFBiz content of FLEXIBLE\_REPORT type that allows a final user to make use of the reporting module to obtain flexible reports, ie reports which are created from an entity or view definition and even from a service.
 A flexible report is created from a Report Master (content REPORT_MASTER), and an optional XML override of the parent form.

 ## Pre-requisite ##